-The Fund Actuary should:

-- prepare valuations including the setting of employers' contribution rates at a level to ensure fund solvency after agreeing assumptions with the Administering Authority and having regard to its FSS and the Regulations. - prepare advice and calculations in connection with bulk transfers and individual benefit-related matters such as such as pension strain costs, ill health retirement costs etc. - provide advice and valuations on the termination of admission agreements. - provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default. - assist the Administering Authority in assessing whether employer contributions need to be revised between valuations as required by the Regulations. - advise the Administering Authority on the funding strategy, the preparation of the FSS and the inter-relationship between the FSS and the ISS, and - ensure the Administering Authority is aware of any professional guidance or other professional requirements which may be of relevance to the Fund Actuary's role in advising the Fund.
+The Fund Actuary should: A Guarantor should: prepare valuations including the setting of employers' contribution rates at a level to ensure fund solvency after agreeing assumptions with the Administering Authority and having regard to its FSS and the Regulations. prepare advice and calculations in connection with bulk transfers and individual benefit-related matters such as such as pension strain costs, ill health retirement costs etc. provide advice and valuations on the termination of admission agreements. provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default. assist the Administering Authority in assessing whether employer contributions need to be revised between valuations. advise the Administering Authority on the funding strategy, the preparation of the FSS and the inter-relationship between the FSS and the ISS, and ensure the Administering Authority is aware of any professional guidance or other professional requirements which may be of relevance to the Fund Actuary's role in advising the Fund. notify the Administering Authority promptly of any changes to its guarantee status, as this may impact on the treatment of the employer in the valuation process or upon termination. provide details of the agreement, and any changes to the agreement, between the employer and the guarantor to ensure appropriate treatment is applied to any calculations. be aware of all guarantees that are currently in place. work with the Fund and the employer in the context of the guarantee receive relevant information on the employer and their funding position in order to fulfil its obligations as a guarantor.